peterhry/peterhrynkow.com/_drafts/component-api.md

 For example, you could create one video component that supports multiple video providers (i.e. YouTube, Vimeo, Twitch) or multiple video components that each support one provider.

 Engineers gravitate toward higher levels of abstractions because they reduce the amount of code repetition.
-But abstraction comes at a cost.

 TBC